Meet the PHC Leadership Team and Areas of Responsibilities

 PHC Responsibilities: Yearbook Chief Editor, Class Photo Administrator, Website Administrator and Facebook Administrator

 Joy was born on the beautiful island of Anguilla.
 She moved to the Bronx, New York at six years old with her parents and two siblings.
 Joy moved to Florida in 2004.
-She has been married to her husband, Larry, for 16 years.
-They have two boys, Lucas 15, and Evan 11.
+She has been married to her husband, Larry, since 2008.
+They have two boys, Lucas and Evan.
 Joy has an older daughter as well.
-She has been homeschooling for 12 years.
+She has been homeschooling since 2013.
 She loves cooking and photography.

 Contact at: pbhschooling@gmail.com